yoginderbagga/90DaysOfDevOps/2026/day-29/docker-basics.md

 ### Task 2:

 In this task, we will install docker from scractch assuming that this is plain linux with no docker app at all.
+Since i already have ``docker-ce-cli`` package on Fedora 43 so removing it to start everything from fresh.

+(docker-ce-cli is client side tool which accepts your command and give to API to talk with docker daemon ``dockerd``)